jolars/slope-package-paper/README.md

 nix develop
 ```

+Each of the benchmark directories also contains `flake.nix` files that
+correspond to the exact dependencies used when running the benchmarks.

-If you have direnv installed, we provide a `.envrc` file for automatic
+If you have direnv installed, we provide `.envrc` files for automatic
-environment loading, and you only have to cd to the repository.
+environment loading, and you only have to enter the directories to activate the
+corresponding Nix shell.

 ## Citation